 As an international student, you will receive one of our generous Merit-Based Scholarships, which are based on your school transcripts.
 Our Merit Scholarship award ranges are located here.

 International Student Need-Based Financial Aid

 To be considered for financial assistance as an international students, you must submit your CSS Profile for the 2018-2019 school year.
 Make sure to put Norwich University on your list (school code 3669).

 Visa & Immigration

-Our International Center is here to help you in obtaining an F-1 Student Visa.
+Our International Admissions Counselor is here to help you in obtaining an F-1 Student Visa.
 The F-1 Student Visa (Academic Student) allows you to enter the United States as a full-time student at an accredited college, university, seminary, conservatory, academic high school, elementary school, or other academic institution or in a language training program.
 You must be enrolled in a program or course of study that culminates in a degree, diploma, or certificate and your school must be authorized by the U.S. government to accept international students.